-PVC in medical products
+PVC in Medical products

-PVC has revolutionaised the delivery of healthcare since the 1960s and continues today to play a pivotal role in modern healthcare.
+PVC has revolutionised the delivery of healthcare since the 1960s and continues today to play a pivotal role in modern healthcare.
 It is the most widely used material for disposable medical devices as well as being used in hospital fit-outs for flooring and wall coverings.

 Blood bags and intravenous tubing are common examples of flexible vinyl medical products.
 To make PVC flexible, plasticisers are added.
 As with all medical devices, flexible PVC medical equipment containing plasticiser is subject to stringent pre- and post-market control and evaluation procedures to ensure safety and performance.
 Therefore, PVC medical applications have been tried and tested; and proved to provide safe and high-quality healthcare applications.